07803492177/swift-evolution/proposals/000b-consuming-nonconsuming.md

 This should not effect the ABI of any existing language features since all uses that already use `__owned`, `__shared`, and `__consuming` will work just as before.
-Any uses of `consuming`, `nonconsuming` will be additive and thus not impact ABI stability.
+Any uses of `consuming`, `nonconsuming` will be additive and thus not impact the ABI of existing language features as well.

 ## Effect on API resilience

-Changing a parameter from `consuming` to `nonconsuming` or vice versa is an ABI-breaking change.
+Changing a argument from `consuming` to `nonconsuming` or vice versa is an ABI-breaking change.
 Adding an annotation that matches the default convention does not change the ABI.